josenbach/ML_Diabetes/README.md

 - Utilized neural network model for classification

 **Description of accuracy score**
 - The accuracy score of the model was 70%, the precision was 77%, and the recall was 73%.
-Unfortunately, after examining the confusion matrix, the model was good at classifyinng high A1c but poor at classifying normal A1c.
+Unfortunately, after examining the confusion matrix, the model was good at classifying high A1c but poor at classifying normal A1c.

 ![Confusion Matrix](/Resources/Confusion_Matrix.png)